MakeSchool-Tutorials/We-Sell-Shoes/P11-Creating-The-Footer/content.md

 ---
-title: "FAQ Section"
+title: "Create The Footer"
-slug: FAQ-Section
+slug: create-the-footer
 ---
 In the last section we created an FAQ accordion.
 In this section we are going to create the Footer of the website!